Chassis > Rear wheel bearings change on Austin Mini

 Op 08

-Remove the oil seal.
+Remove the hub seal.
 Use a flathead screwdriver.

 Op 09

-Eject the inner race of one of the 2 bearings (with its balls).
+Eject the inner ring of one of the 2 bearings (with its balls).
 Tap with a hammer and a screwdriver.

 Op 10

-Turn the hub over and locate the 2 notches to drive out the outer races of the bearings (1st photo).
+Turn the hub over and locate the 2 notches to drive out the outer rings of the bearings (1st photo).

 Remove the bearing.
 Use the pin punch and the hammer.